Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |

-File (File) is the data stored in Archive Storage and is the same as a regular file.
+File (File) refers to data stored in Archive Storage and is the same as a regular file.

-- File names can consist of Korean, English, numbers, and special characters.
+- Filenames can consist of Korean characters, English letters, numbers, and special characters.

-- The special characters that cannot be entered are as follows.
+- The special characters that cannot be entered are listed below.

 |---|